 Enjoy your summer fruits and sangria together in cake form!
 This summer sangria cake is packed full of juicy, sun-ripened fruit and, you guessed it, sangria!
 This fruit cake recipe is made with light sponge cake layers, soaked with fruity sangria, frosted with a fluffy berry whipped cream frosting and packed full of fresh fruit and berries!
 This sangria cake is so light, fluffy and has just the right amount of sweetness to take you off your feet!

-Watch my video recipe for my step-by-step instructions!
+Watch my YouTube video recipe for my step-by-step instructions and see how I put this cake together!
 Want new recipe updates?
-Make sure you’re subscribed to my YouTube channel!
+Make sure you’re subscribed to my website emailing list and my YouTube channel and turn on notifications!

 You’ll be enjoying this fruit cake all summer long once you try it!
 I make the cake with super light and fluffy sponge cake layers, then soak the layers with sweet sangria wine.
 This wine isn’t too strong or overwhelming, making it perfect for adding to desserts like this one.
 If you want a non-alcoholic version of this cake, just grab your favorite fruit punch or fruit juice.